By Betsy Piland - December 11th, 2020

 Meiklejohn is quick to champion both her students and fellow educators, always encouraging them to have confidence in themselves.
 “Know that you can do it,” she says.
 “It’s going to be hard, but you’re going to be so proud of yourself when you’re done.”

-Betsy Piland is CSU Global’s Staff Writer.
+Betsy Piland is CSU Global’s Communications Manager.
 She’s worked in marketing and communications for more than 15 years, in industries ranging from healthcare to horticulture.
 When not crafting content for all things higher ed, she’s digging in the garden, sharing unsolicited pictures of her cat and dog, and enjoying Colorado’s outdoor activities with her family.